apache/spark/docs/sql-ref-syntax-aux-resource-mgmt-list-archive.md

 ---
 layout: global
-title: LIST JAR
+title: LIST ARCHIVE
-displayTitle: LIST JAR
+displayTitle: LIST ARCHIVE
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with